 Niagara University offers a wide and growing selection of graduate education programs.
-On this page are links to all four colleges at Niagara and their respective graduate programs.
+On this page are links to all five colleges at Niagara and their respective graduate programs.
 Niagara University has everything you're looking for: outstanding academic programs, small classes, a convenient location and the hands-on, practical knowledge you need to succeed.

 Why go to grad school?